Last Updated on 26th September 2022 by Pauline Loughlin

 Frozen vegetables are always included in my stir fry, but I get asked sometimes about whether I thaw them out first.
 Does it make a difference if they are thawed or thrown into the wok or skillet frozen?
-Do I need to do something different with frozen vegetables when making stir fry than I would with fresh or canned vegetables?
+Do I need to do something different when cooking frozen vegetables when making stir fry than I would with fresh or canned vegetables?

 Let’s dive into all that as we look at how to stir fry frozen vegetables.

 Vegetables Suitable For Freezing